/ Auburn Work Accident Lawyer

 Breaking Down Workers’ Compensation in Alabama

-What Happens When Workers’ Comp Falls Short in Auburn
+When Workers’ Compensation Isn’t Enough in Auburn

 While workers’ compensation can handle many injuries, it often fails to meet all your financial and personal needs, especially if your injury leads to permanent limitations or affects your ability to return to your previous job.
 What many people don’t realize is that they may also have the opportunity to file a civil lawsuit against a negligent party in addition to their workers’ comp benefits.